bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## Find help on the forum

 In order to obtain fast and quality help, it is necessary to prepare your question well.
 Give the elements, the logs of each next step with your approach and the diagnosis:
-1.Screen shot of the device configuration
+1. Screen shot of the device configuration
-2.perform the tests and preliminary configuration (see paragraph above) 3.Check that the device is found and connected, give the logs if KO (see paragraph above) 4.Check that the localKey is the correct one, give the logs if KO (see paragraph above) 5.Check that the devId or the cid are correct, give the logs if KO (see paragraph above)
+2. perform the tests and preliminary configuration (see paragraph above)
+3. Check that the device is found and connected, give the logs if KO (see paragraph above)
+4. Check that the localKey is the correct one, give the logs if KO (see paragraph above)
+5. Check that the devId or the cid are correct, give the logs if KO (see paragraph above)

 If one step is knocked out, you don't need to test the next ones.
 If you don't understand what you are doing, the forum helpers won't be able to find out for you.
 It is recalled at the very beginning of the plugin's doc that using Tuya devices locally requires knowing how to follow a procedure to the letter and having some computer knowledge.